-Relevant research in this Focus area includes applications to neutron stars, pulsar wind nebulae, supernovae, fast radio bursts, gamma-ray bursts, gravitational wave sources, black hole formation, jets and flares, signatures from exoplanetary systems and protoplanetary disks, etc. In particular, a huge potential for new discoveries might be realized due to the planned start of the next gravitational-wave observing run O4 in mid-December 2022.
-Hence, the following specific science topics are chosen for FY23:
+Relevant research in this Focus area includes applications to neutron stars, pulsar wind nebulae, supernovae, fast radio bursts, gamma-ray bursts, gravitational-wave sources, black hole formation, jets and flares, signatures from exoplanetary systems and protoplanetary disks, etc. In particular, a huge potential for new discoveries might be realized by the planned start of the next gravitational-wave observing run O4 in May 2023.
+In the next decade, the anticipated launch of third-generation gravitational-wave detectors will further revolutionize the field.
+Hence, the following specific science topics are chosen for FY24:

-1. Developing Cross-Disciplinary Capabilities.
-Projects that tie together two or more existing LANL capabilities, e.g., in theory, observation, instrumentation, simulation or data science, to understand aspects of multi-messenger signals originating from astrophysical transients that cannot be elucidated by one discipline alone.

-- 2. Extending LANL's Unique Capability base.
+- 1. Developing Cross-Disciplinary Capabilities.
+Projects that tie together two or more existing LANL capabilities, e.g., in theory, observation, instrumentation, simulation or data science, to understand aspects of multi-messenger signals originating from astrophysical transients that cannot be elucidated by one discipline alone. - 2.
+Extending LANL's Unique Capability base.
 Projects that advance existing or create new individual capabilities that contribute to new missions and facilities necessary to understand Astrophysical Transients, including but not limited to: - a.
-Applications of ASC codes to problems focused on astrophysical transients, e.g., simulation codes that are suitable for Exascale Computing platforms to study complex astrophysical systems (e.g., including radiation magnetohydrodynamics, charge particle energization and transport connecting fluid and kinetic regimes). - b.
+Applications of ASC codes or LANL's unique computational-physics capabilities to problems focused on astrophysical transients, e.g., simulation codes that are suitable for Exascale Computing platforms to study complex astrophysical systems (e.g., including radiation magnetohydrodynamics, charge particle energization and transport connecting fluid and kinetic regimes). - b.
 Data mining and machine learning for multi-messenger astrophysics. - c.
 Optical, X-ray and gamma-ray transient detections (possible NASA missions). - d.
 Theoretical studies of extreme astrophysical environments and data science applications to astrophysical transients. - 3.
-Electromagnetic Signatures of Multi-Messenger Transients.
-Projects that focus on providing a better understanding of the engines behind electromagnetic signatures from astrophysical transients, which are crucial to answer fundamental questions about these events. - 4.
-Supporting upcoming NASA Astrophysical Mission participation.
-Work that builds the capability for mission participation from either a theoretical or preferably an instrument development angle, for upcoming missions of interest to LANL (e.g., the Allsky Medium Energy Gamma-ray Observatory, the Transient Astrophysics Probe, the Lunar Occultation Explorer, or CubeSat missions through the NASA APRA or Pioneers programs).
+Developing Capabilities for Future Multi-Messenger Campaigns.
+Projects that focus on developing scientific capabilities necessary for the analysis of upcoming multimessenger observations.
+For example, these can be related to LIGO's O4 run (including gravitational-wave signals and electromagnetic counterparts), to the science case for planned third-generation gravitational-wave detectors, but also to, e.g., neutrino observatories. - 4.
+Supporting expanded LANL participation in current and upcoming NASA Astrophysical Missions.
+Work that builds the capability for mission participation from either a theoretical or preferably an instrument development angle, for upcoming missions of interest to LANL (e.g., x-ray or gamma-ray missions, or CubeSat missions through the NASA APRA or Pioneers programs).
 Applied projects in this area are encouraged to submit to PI-SATS (section 2.7).